 What is the prisoner wearing?
 Is this what the prisoner wore prior to capture?

-When captured, this prisoner was in the possession of fairly typical clothing (although atypically-coloured) of the Jedi Order: Knee-high brown leather boots, snow white cloth trousers, a snow white cloth tunic and robe, and a brown leather belt.
-Why the prisoner has white clothing is unknown - perhaps a sign of inexperience or initiation?
-Or perhaps related to her bloodline?
-This should be explored and investigated further.
+When captured, this prisoner was in the possession of fairly typical clothing of the Jedi Order: Knee-high brown leather boots, snow white cloth trousers, a snow white cloth tunic and robe, and a brown leather belt.

-The prisoner's injuries were severe in the raid on Coruscant, and as a result, currently the prisoner is recuperating in a mobile kolto tank.
+The prisoner's injuries were severe in the raid on Coruscant, and as a result, currently the prisoner is recuperating in a kolto tank.
 As such, it has not been deemed necessary to issue the prisoner clothing as of this moment; however, her old clothing is in storage - perhaps reuniting her with them may spark an emotional response, which can be latched onto and exploited.
-The prisoner had no padawan braid; an indication of her possible lack of rank (and therefore experience) in the Jedi Order.
+The prisoner had no padawan braid; initially, I thought that this was as a result of her inexperience and low rank within the Jedi Order - perhaps an initiate of some kind - but upon investigation, I have been able to determine that this was actually as a result of the firefight that occurred just prior to the prisoner's capture in the Temple, and that the prisoner *is* a fully-fledged padawan.
+According to reports from those who captured her, a stray grenade fragment seems to have scraped the side of the prisoner's head, close enough to burn flesh and hair.
+The remnants of a braid could be seen on the left side of the prisoner's head, close to several minor shrapnel lacerations.

 The prisoner's injuries are, as ranked in order of severity: